SpectrumBroad/xible-nodepack-twitter/README.md

 # Description
-This is a nodepack for [XIBLE](https://xible.io), which provides Twitter functionaly.
+This is a nodepack for [XIBLE](https://xible.io), which provides Twitter functionality.

 # Requirements
 - [XIBLE](https://xible.io)